My Christmas Gift to all, this year!

 Chocolate Salami Recipe (for two large, or three medium salami)

-- cocoa powder and icing sugar , ground biscuits and nuts, for dusting
+- mix of cocoa powder, icing sugar, ground biscuits and nuts, for dusting over unwrapped salami

-Break biscuits into tiny pieces without turning them into crumbs (do not use a machine, or the crumbs will be too small to use)
+Break biscuits into tiny pieces without turning them into crumbs with hands (do not use a machine or pounder, or the crumbs will be too small to use)

 Add nuts and dried cranberries to cookie pieces